 If you cannot afford to leave behind financial wealth (and even if you can), remember that inheritances can come in many different guises – your culture, values, sense of humor, and more.

-Sharing your time and interests with your heirs is a meaningful inheritance for sure.
+Sharing your time and interests with your heirs is a meaningful inheritance.

 In all aspects of life, there is what we want to do and there is what we can do.
 Leaving behind an inheritance or helping other family members while you are still alive is no exception – make sure you understand what is feasible.

 It is very important that you are realistic about what you can afford.
 Creating and maintaining a detailed retirement plan can help you assess what is possible.

 After you set up your account, the NewRetirement Planner lets you see exactly what your estate is projected to be.
 Even better, the system enables you to change any aspect of your plan and immediately see how it impacts your potential estate – as well as your cash flow, out of money age, and much more.

 The NewRetirement retirement planner lets you set a goal for leaving an estate.
 You also have goals for funding retirement through your longevity using both optimistic and pessimistic assumptions.

 You can update your progress against your goals at any time.
 Of the people who have set an estate goal with NewRetirement, 89% are currently on track to achieve their goal for leaving a financial legacy.

 You may have scrimped and saved so that you can leave something behind for your heirs.
-However, there is a lot more you need to do to insure that your end of life and after life wishes are fulfilled.
+However, there is a lot more you need to do to ensure that your end of life and after life wishes are fulfilled.